ataates17/Union-Transfer-Bot/README.md

-# 🚀 Ethereum Transaction Bot
+# 🚀 Union Transaction Bot

 An automated Ethereum transaction bot that sends transactions with customizable intervals and transaction counts.